bycoffe/campfin-linker/README.md

 This project was originally modeled on Chase Davis' [fec-standardizer](https://github.com/cjdd3b/fec-standardizer).
-Many of the ideas from that code are contained here; his [wiki](https://github.com/cjdd3b/fec-standardizer/wiki) provides a great deal of background on the methods used within.
+Many of the ideas from that code are contained here; his [wiki](https://github.com/cjdd3b/fec-standardizer/wiki) provides a great background on the methods used within.

 ## Installation